 11 panel oral drug alcohol test.

-11 panel oral drug test detects ten illicit and prescription drugs plus alcohol.
-The results appears in less than ten minutes on the face of the device.
+11-panel oral drug test detects ten illicit and prescription drugs plus alcohol with the results appearing in less than ten minutes on the face of the device.
 The detection window is typically one to two days for most drugs.

 - 11-panel oral drug alcohol test.

 - Together it detects ten drugs plus alcohol.